The 2019 Parksville Panters Fall Classic Senior Hockey Tournament

 Dinner tickets for the Wednesday evening at Cuckoos Trattoria

-Pond Area.
+Area.
 This includes the meal, taxes and a gratuity.
+There will

-offers us a great deal and the Panters organization further
+us a great deal and the Panters organization further subsidizes

-family-style meal, serving pizza, pasta and salads in a lovely
+meal, serving pizza, pasta and salads in a lovely setting.
+It

 If your team finds itself short of players, or if you know